nightscout/trio-docs/docs/settings/services/nightscout.md

 ## Nightscout Introduction

-[Nightscout](http://nightscout.info) (NS) is an open-source, DIY project that allows real-time access to CGM data via a personal website, smartwatch viewers, or apps and widgets available for smartphones.
-Setting up a Nightscout web app is recommended to visualize your Trio closed loop.
+[Nightscout](http://nightscout.info) (NS) is an open-source project that allows real-time access to CGM data via a personal website, smartwatch viewers, or apps and widgets available for smartphones.
+Setting up a Nightscout web app is recommended to visualize your *Trio* closed loop.

 Nightscout allows a user to upload CGM data from various sources to an online database and cloud computing service.
 The information is then processed and displayed visually as a graph.
 Plugins also allow more information to be shown about Trio.